 Create “contagious content.”

 “Contagious content” is content that is easily shareable via social media.
-Content shared via print mediums like brochures and magazines can be shared with others, but not nearly at the same rate as content online.
+Content shared via print media like brochures and magazines can be shared with others, but not nearly at the same rate as content online.
 Print media like brochures can be helpful in informing the patients sitting in your office, but they aren’t likely to reach many patients outside of your office the way that online content can.
 Many white papers and reports are available online, but most people don’t have the time to sit down and read them.

 For this reason, some healthcare organizations are breaking their content down into easily-shareable infographics, Slideshares, and studies.
 The Mayo Clinic is a clear leader in creating healthcare content for a variety of audiences.
 Not only is the content easy to share and view on social media, but because the Mayo Clinic has established that it is a trustworthy brand, patients can rest assured that the Clinic is sharing legitimate information.
-In fact, a study of Mayo Clinic’s strategy found that 95% of patients promote the brand and content for that very reason.
-This level of trustworthiness increases the chances that patients will continue to share the content.

 Cater to the mobile audience.

-The 2012 Pew Internet Research study also found 52% of smartphone owners have looked up medical information on their phones, and 19% have downloaded an app to help them track and/or manage their health.
+A 2012 Pew Internet Research study found 52% of smartphone owners have looked up medical information on their phones, and 19% have downloaded an app to help them track and/or manage their health.
 This type of mobile usage does not appear to be slowing down anytime soon; if anything, those numbers are only increasing over time.
 This is why it is so important to appeal to the mobile audience with your content.

 Get active on social media.